 • safeguard habitat for biodiversity, including threatened bird species.

 Once we know how much carbon is stored, we can figure out the positive benefits of protecting and restoring these ecosystems.
-And, potentially, we can sell blue carbon credits via a carbon trading scheme, raising funds to support protection and restoration activities such as revegetation initiatives.
+And, potentially, we may be able to sell blue carbon credits via a carbon trading scheme, raising funds to support protection and restoration activities such as revegetation initiatives.

 The information we gain will help us to prioritise areas for restoration.
 We can also figure out how much is lost when we allow these ecosystems to be degraded, enabling us to calculate the cost of processes that damage and destroy these systems.

-Blue carbon Core and Restore in the media
+Core & Restore Blue Carbon in the media

 ‘Blue carbon’ sites could limit retreat from coast, groups say: 18 May 2022, Stuff